Reclaim overpaid council tax

 This is the first incarnation of this guide.
 Please feed back and let us know your reclaim successes in the Unclaimed Council Tax forum thread.

-Data we've gathered under the Freedom of Information Act from over 280 councils shows across England, Scotland and Wales more than £230 million is sitting unclaimed in 1.7 million council tax accounts that have been closed or are inactive.
+Data gathered in 2019 under the Freedom of Information Act from over 280 councils showed across England, Scotland and Wales more than £230 million was sitting unclaimed in 1.7 million council tax accounts that were closed or inactive.
 (See how much your council owes below – in Northern Ireland, where you pay rates not council tax, it works differently.)

 In basic terms, a council tax account will be in credit if you've paid more than you owe at any point.
 Normally, this isn't a problem – in fact, as council tax is usually paid in advance you'll often be in credit.
 But when an account is closed while in credit, usually because you or another resident has moved out or someone in the property's died, it can be an issue.